To let you get to know the museum a little better, let me tell you about us:

 - We have permanent displays and changing exhibitions of local history.
 This includes historic buildings on the Tamakae Reserve.

 - The historic buildings include the Second Maioro School, Pollok Cottage and Hartmann House.

-- The museum caters for school and other groups, by prior arrangement.
+- The museum caters to school and other groups, by prior arrangement.

-- The museum can provide assistance with local genealogy and historic research.
+- The museum can provide assistance with local genealogy and historical research.
 Please make an appointment with our archivist for this service.